klmorr/klm_aws_ami/readme.md

 cd ./terraform/codebuild-token-github
 ```

 2. Create a terraform.tfvars file from the terraform.tfvars.template.
 If not using a tfvars file, you will be prompted to input values.
-If using terraform-docs,

-run the following to generate a tfvars file, then add desired values.
+If using terraform-docs,run the following to generate a tfvars file, then add desired values.

 ```bash
 terraform-docs tfvars hcl ./ > tfvars.example